 The Brisbane Road Corridor is the main southern entry into Mooloolaba.
 The corridor is proposed to be widened to four-lanes and also accommodate possible future light rail.
 Both projects present an opportunity to enhance the gateway arrival experience into Mooloolaba, established by introducing distinctive and memorable treatments along the corridor.

-For more information about the project, please contact the Place Project Project Officer via council's customer service centre on (07) 5475 7272.
+For more information about the project, please contact council - refer to the Place Project Officer.

 If you want to be included on council's mailing list and be kept informed about the project, please email PlacemakingMooloolaba@sunshinecoast.qld.gov.au with your contact details (name, email and Phone) or write to:

 Sunshine Coast Council

 Sunshine Coast Mail Centre QLD 4560.